2/25/2026

 Operator

-Greetings and welcome to Federal Signal Corporation's fourth quarter earnings conference call.
-At this time, all participants are on a listen-only mode.
+Greetings and welcome to the Federal Signal Corporation fourth quarter earnings call.
+At this time, all participants are in a listen-only mode.
 A question and answer session will follow the formal presentation.
-If anyone should require operator assistance during the conference, please press star zero on your telephone keypad.
+If anyone should require operator assistance, please press star zero on your telephone keypad.
 As a reminder, this conference is being recorded.
-I would now like to turn the conference over to your host, Felix Bouchon.
-Thank you.
-You may begin.
+It is now my pleasure to introduce Felix Boshin, Vice President, Corporate Strategy and IR.
+Please go ahead.

 speaker